ISG-Siegen/assembled/ensemble_techniques/README.md

 # Assembled's Supported Ensemble Techniques

+It is important to note, that we utilize ensemble techniques of existing libraries and new/custom techniques through simulating base models based on our data.
+To execute ensemble techniques on our benchmark, we have created so-called " FakedClassifiers".
+These represent base models (sklearn estimators) to a library like sklearn or DESlib and thus allows us to use these natively.
+Employing these fake base models is the default case for our benchmark and all our code.
+We have also added a wrapper to use methods that only work with the predictions (like autosklearn's ensemble selection).

+The fake base models are created on-the-fly when you run the "run_ensemble_on_all_folds" function of a Metatask and then passed to the ensemble technique (we assume that a list of base models or something similar is the first argument of the technique's initialization).

+Please consult the first version of Assembled-OpenML (see the other branches) to see an alternative on how to use/create a benchmark of ensemble techniques that works with the data directly instead of base models.

+## Overview

 This directory contains all supported ensemble techniques as well as code to enable their usage.
 The code for the FakedClassifiers and other compatability utilities can be found in the `assembled` directory.